makerdao/lockstake/README.md

 Since the VoteDelegate code is being modified (as described above), the factory also needs to be re-deployed.

-Note that it is important for the SLE to only allow using VoteDelegate contracts from the factory, so it can be made sure that liquidations can not be blocked.
+Note that it is important for the LSE to only allow using VoteDelegate contracts from the factory, so it can be made sure that liquidations can not be blocked.

 Up to date implementation: https://github.com/makerdao/vote-delegate/tree/v2/src